willfarrell/aws-wishlist/README.md

   - [x] Unable to set headers to blank (ie `Server`, `X-Powered-By`) [2023-01-03](https://aws.amazon.com/about-aws/whats-new/2023/01/amazon-cloudfront-supports-removal-response-headers/)
   - `Content-Security-Policy` incorrectly applies to non-html - workaround possible
   - Add support for `Permissions-Policy`, apply to html and js files only
-  - Add support to `Report-To`, apply to html files only
+  - Add support to `Report-To`/`Reporting-Endpoints`, apply to html files only
   - Maybe there needs to be an option to set the mime types a header should be applied to - workaround possible
 - Protocol Feature Parity w/ CloudFlare
   - [N/A] HTTP/2 PUSH/0-RTT (https://www.linkedin.com/pulse/dear-cloudfront-wheres-server-push-0-rtt-http3-almost-agarwalla/?articleId=6662735421019160577) (Deprecated: https://developer.chrome.com/blog/removing-push/)